rsmith52/Parallax-Engine/README.md

 * Slide on ice
 * Ice ramps?
 * Sand ramps / landslides?
+* Utility code for calculating sorting layer to not have repeat code in a bunch of places

 ## Map Managing Code
 * Map awareness can just go in Map object - get positions (pos including Z and or layer as params)